What to Pack for a Trip to Vietnam (in Any Season)

 Toilet paper

 Not every public bathroom will have toilet paper.
-Pack a couple travel size rolls like these and you can purchase more in country if needed.
+Pack a couple travel size rolls and you can purchase more in country if needed.

 If washing your hands isn’t possible before snacks and meals, use sanitizer!
 This will help keep you healthy throughout your trip.